barteljan/VISPER/README.md

 ### Wireframe

-The [VISPER-Wireframe](https://rawgit.com/barteljan/VISPER/master/docs/VISPER-Wireframe/index.html) component contains an implementation of the [Wireframe](https://rawgit.com/barteljan/VISPER/master/docs/VISPER-Core/Protocols/Wireframe.html)-Protocol called [DefaultWireframe](https://rawgit.com/barteljan/VISPER/master/docs/VISPER-Wireframe/Classes/DefaultWireframe.html).

 The [Wireframe](https://rawgit.com/barteljan/VISPER/master/docs/VISPER-Core/Protocols/Wireframe.html) manages the lifecycle of UIViewController in an VISPER-Application.
 It is used to create controllers and to route from one controller to an other.
 It seperates the ViewController presentation and creation logic from the UIViewController itself.

+The [VISPER-Wireframe](https://rawgit.com/barteljan/VISPER/master/docs/VISPER-Wireframe/index.html) component contains an implementation of the [Wireframe](https://rawgit.com/barteljan/VISPER/master/docs/VISPER-Core/Protocols/Wireframe.html)-Protocol.

 You can use the [DefaultWireframeAppFactory](https://rawgit.com/barteljan/VISPER/master/docs/VISPER-Wireframe/Classes/DefaultWireframeAppFactory.html) to create a [WireframeApp](https://rawgit.com/barteljan/VISPER/master/docs/VISPER-Wireframe/Protocols/WireframeApp.html) with a default configuration: